Monash-FIT3170/AI_Travel_Plan/README.md

 OPENAI_API_KEY =<your openai api key>
 ```

-## Any other setup?
-Not sure if there is any other setup required

 ## Running the Application (Dev Environment)
 After all the necessary setup has been completed, you should be ready to run the application in the development environment.